Police Make Arrests in Rockville Gun Shop Burglary

 Four others ran from the SUV when it stopped running about a half-mile from the store and Weems was pronounced dead, police said

 Montgomery police said they arrested Brandon Allen Jackson, 17, Terrence Massey Jr., 21, and a 15-year-old whose name was not released.
-Police did not list the charges and no information was filed in Maryland’s online court database Friday evening.
+Massey and Jackson face burglary and firearms charges, according to online court records.
+No defense attorney information was listed.
+Jackson was charged as an adult and charges against the other juvenile were not released.

 Police said 17 guns have been recovered and 10 are missing from the Rockville burglary.